-Interest.
-If you are engaged in an active trade or business in the United States and interest on the notes is effectively connected with the active conduct of that trade or business (or, in the case of an applicable tax treaty, is attributable to a U.S. permanent establishment maintained by you), you will be subject to U.S. Federal income tax on the interest on a net income basis (although exempt from the 30% withholding tax if you provide us with an IRS Form 8-ECI (or successor form)) in the same manner as if you were a United States person.
-In addition, if you are a foreign corporation, you may be subject to a branch profits tax equal to 30% (or lower applicable treaty rate) of your earnings and profits for the taxable year, including earnings and profits from an investment in the notes, that are effectively connected with the active conduct by you of a trade or business in the United States.
+If a non-U.S. holder is engaged in a trade or business in the United States and interest on a note is effectively connected with the conduct of that trade or business (and, if required by an applicable income tax treaty, the holder maintains a U.S. permanent establishment to which such interest is attributable), you will be required to pay U.S. federal income tax on that interest on a net income basis (although exempt from the 30% withholding tax provided the certification requirement described above is met) in the same manner as if you were a U.S. holder, except as otherwise provided by applicable income tax treaty.
+In addition, if a non-U.S. holder is a foreign corporation, it may be subject to a branch profits tax equal to 30% (or lower applicable treaty rate) of its effectively connected earnings and profits for the taxable year, subject to adjustments.

-Sale, Exchange, Redemption or Other Disposition of the Notes.
-Any gain or income realized on the sale, exchange, redemption or other disposition of the notes generally will not be subject to U.S. Federal income tax unless:
+Sale, Exchange or Other Taxable Disposition of Note.
+Any gain realized upon the sale, exchange, redemption or other disposition of a note (except with respect to accrued and unpaid interest, which would be taxable as interest and may be subject to the rules described above under "Payments of Interest") generally will not be subject to U.S. federal income tax unless:

-- that gain or income is effectively connected with the conduct of an active trade or business in the United States by you (or, in the case of an applicable tax treaty, is attributable to a U.S. permanent establishment maintained by you), - you are an individual who is present in the United States for 183 days or more in the taxable year of that disposition, and certain other conditions are present, or - the gain represents accrued interest, in which case the rules for taxation of interest would apply.
+- That gain is effectively connected with your conduct of a trade or business in the United States (and, if required by an applicable income tax treaty, you maintain a U.S. permanent establishment to which such gain is attributable); or - You are an individual who is present in the United States for 183 days or more in the taxable year of that disposition, and certain other conditions are met.